 Adopted by the Mashpee Public Library Board of Trustees – September 11, 2012.

 The appropriate selection of material is central to carrying out this mission.

-Material is selected on the basis of the work as a whole and is not excluded because of isolated passages.
-The race, gender, sexual orientation, religion, national origin, disability, or political views of an author, frank or coarse language, the controversial content of an item, or the endorsement or disapproval of an individual or group in the community will not cause an item to be automatically included or excluded.
+The Library selects materials considering the work as a whole and does not exclude materials because of isolated passages.
+Staff will not automatically included or excluded an item based on the race, gender, sexual orientation, religion, national origin, disability, or political views of an author, frank or coarse language.
+In addition, the controversial content of an item, or the endorsement or disapproval of an individual or group in the community will not cause an item to be included or excluded from the collection.